chris-reed/code-test/README.md

 #### Database

 - MySQL
-- All tables in the database must be created programatically
+- All tables in the database must be created programmatically
 - The user table should be seeded with at least five users

 #### Authentication